Getcovers celebrates 9th birthday

 Game on!

-Tip 1: Use colors to draw attention
+Tip 2: Use colors to draw attention

-The main function of your nonfiction book cover design is to appeal to the potential readers mentally.
+The main function of your nonfiction book cover design is to appeal to potential readers mentally.
 You need to activate the subconscious triggers that will signal your readership that the book they’re looking at will teach them valuable lessons.
 That’s why you should not underestimate the power of color theory.

 • There’s a reason why many thought-provoking nonfiction titles use orange as their dominant color.
-According to the color theory and psychology, orange color evokes the pursuit of achievement and self-affirmation.
+According to color theory and psychology, orange color evokes the pursuit of achievement and self-affirmation.

 • However, if you’d like to try something different, yellow, orange, blue, and red color combinations are a go-to in nonfiction book cover design.